apache/opendal/docs/rfcs/0623-redis-service.md

 1. A new dependency is introduced;
 2. Some calculations have to be done in client side, this will affect the performance;
 3. Grouping atomic operations together doesn't promise transactional access, this may lead to data racing issues.
+4. Writing large binary strings requiring copying all data from pipe(or `BytesReader` in opendal) to RAM, and then send to redis.

 # Rationale and alternatives